Moduli space of connections on rational irregular curves: Connections of PV type

 In the projectivisation, we have hence that

-and we see that on the fiber above $x_0$, any local section is therefore forced to pass through the point $[0:1]$.
+and we see that on the fiber above $x_0$, any local section is forced to pass through the point $[0:1]$.
 In fact, an elementary transformation is nothing more than a flip.

-Let us treat in detail the case of PV type connections.
-Let $(\nabla, \O(-1)\oplus\O, D)$ be a PV type connection.
-The same reasoning used in Section 5 of \cite{Loray_2016} for a Painlevé VI type connection, shows that the Riccati foliation induced on $\F_1$ has exactly one tangency point with the section at infinity.
+Finally, as a consequence of Proposition \ref{propelmdeg}, we deduce that an elementary transformation is a birational morphism between $\F_k$ and $\F_{k\pm1}$. \\ Let us study in detail the case of PV type connections.
+Let $(\O(-1)\oplus\O, D, \nabla)$ be a PV type connection.
+The same reasoning used in \cite{Loray_2016}, Section 5, for a Painlevé VI type connection, shows that the Riccati foliation induced on $\F_1$ has exactly one tangency point with the section at infinity.
 Let us call $q$ the projection over $\P^1$ of that point.
-We can then apply an elementary transformation (flip) based in the tangency point.
-All the leaves of the Riccati foliation need then to pass through a certain point $(q,[1,p])\in\F_2$, rising a radial singularity.
+We can then apply an elementary transformation based in the tangency point, landing then in $\F_2$.
+All the leaves of the new Riccati foliation need then to pass through a certain point $(q,[1:\hat p])\in\F_2$, rising a radial singularity.
+The value of $\hat p$ is determined by the curvature of the leaf in $\F_1$ at its tangency point with $s_\infty$.

-In particular the position of the point $[1:p]$ in the fiber above $q$ depends on the second order of tangency of the foliation with the infinity section.